DillonIs/PortfolioIsaac/README.md

 * A write-up link
 * An image pathway

-To customize your projects, simply change the text inside the:
+To change the words displayed on the project cards, edit the text inside both the:

       title=

-and

       description=

-Each project card also contains a:
+Each project card contains a line similar to this:

-      writeuplink=

-This link should redirect visitors to your project write-up.
-Your project write-ups are located here:

-      src/components/Projects/Writeups

-I'll go into more depth about this as you continue reading.
+      writeupLink="/writeup/ThinkingLikeAHacker"

+This controls which write-up page opens when someone clicks the view project button.

+Only change the write-up name at the end.

+Example:

+      writeupLink="/writeup/ThinkingLikeAHacker"

+      to

+      writeupLink="/writeup/PromptInjection"

+⚠️ Do NOT Change This Part

+      writeupLink="/writeup/

+Only replace the final write-up name.

+Changing the structure incorrectly may stop the project links from working properly.

-To add or replace the image on the project card.
+If you want to change the image on the main projects page of each individual project card.
+First, locate this folder:
-Locate this folder:

       src/Assets/ProjectImages

-Upload and save whatever image you want on the projects main page using the uploading instructions on Step 8 of the Home Page Customization.

-Once your image has uploaded head back to:
+Upload your own image into this folder using the same upload process discussed earlier.

+Head over to this file:

       src/components/Projects/Projects.js

-and only change the

-      placeholder1.jpeg
+In the individual projects section you will see something like:

+      imgPath={require("../../Assets/ProjectImages/placeholder1.jpeg")}

-with the name of your new image.
-Do not change the rest of the code:
+Change the image name only replace `placeholder1.jpeg` with the exact name of your uploaded image.

+⚠️ Important

+Do not change this part:

       imgPath={require("../../Assets/ProjectImages/

+Only replace the image file name at the end.

+If the image name is incorrect or misspelled, the project image will not display correctly.

-If you want to add additional projects to your portfolio, you can duplicate an existing project card.
+If you want to add additional project cards to your portfolio.
+Copy and paste all code between one individual project section:

-Simply copy all code between:

       <Col md={4} className="project-card">
+      Your New Project
       </Col>

-Then paste it underneath another project card.

-After that, just replace the:
+Then replace the:

 * Title
 * Description
+* Write-up link
 * Image
-* And write-up link
+* And project information

-with your new project information.
+with your own content.

+⚠️ Important

 When copying project cards:

-* Make sure you copy the entire block.
-* Keep the same formatting and indentation.
+* Keep the same formatting and indentation
+* Copy the entire project block
-* Avoid deleting brackets or symbols accidentally.
+* Avoid deleting brackets or symbols accidentally

-Small formatting mistakes can stop the Projects section from rendering correctly.
+Small formatting mistakes can cause the Projects section to break.

 ---